Protecting People Injured by Uninsured Motorists

-If you are injured in a motor vehicle collision, and the party at-fault does not have insurance, or the insurance is not sufficient to compensate you for your physical injuries and monetary losses, you may be able to obtain uninsured (UM)/ underinsured (UIM) motorist coverage.
+If you are injured in a motor vehicle collision, and the party at fault does not have insurance, or the insurance is not sufficient to compensate you for your physical injuries and monetary losses, you may be able to obtain uninsured (UM)/underinsured (UIM) motorist coverage.
 It is a mandatory type of vehicle insurance in Connecticut.

-With this coverage, you can make a claim against your own insurance company for harm and losses suffered in car accident.
+With this coverage, you can make a claim against your own insurance company for harm and losses suffered in a car accident.
 At Tremont Sheldon Robinson Mahoney in Bridgeport, our attorneys will help you explore all of your options to cover the cost of your medical care and other damages.

-Cover Your Bases And Obtain The Right Coverage
+Cover Your Bases and Obtain the Right Coverage

 If you don’t have enough UM/UIM coverage, you may be personally responsible for your medical bills and may not be compensated for your lost wages and physical injuries.